There’s a lot to love about taking an Italy road trip!

 However, if you’d like a taste of exploring Italy’s beautiful lakes by car but only have a couple of days to spare, you could also have a fantastic trip by narrowing in on just one lake.

-If you’d like to significantly extend this trip, you could head west to the beautiful (and comparatively less touristy) northwestern corner of Italy to explore Piedmont (its major city, Turin, is beautiful but off the beaten path), or even into France!
+If you’d like to significantly extend this trip, you could head west to the beautiful (and comparatively less touristy) northwestern corner of Italy to explore Piedmont, home of Lake Orta (its capital city, Turin, is beautiful but off the beaten path), or even into France!

 Puglia